Emil Brown: Career

-On July 30, 2007, Brown shot Kansas City reporter Karen Kornacki in the eye with a plastic pellet gun.
-This happened when Kornacki was talking to his Royals teammate Tony Peña Jr. The Royals called it "an accident".
+On July 30, 2007, Brown shot Kansas City reporter Karen Kornacki in the eye with a plastic pellet gun while Kornacki was talking to his Royals teammate Tony Peña Jr. The Royals called it "an accident".
+"I feel terrible about it," Brown said afterward.
+"Karen is one of the nicest persons that I've met, especially as far as the media is concerned...I feel absolutely awful about it."

 Despite limited playing time during the 2007 season (113 games and 366 at-bats), Brown led the Royals in RBI for the third straight year.
 He and Carlos Beltrán are the only Royals to have led the team in RBI for three consecutive years.
+In 2007, Brown had the third most outfield assists in the AL, with eight, but also committed seven errors in left field (tied with Raúl Ibañez for most in the AL).

+Oakland Athletics (2008)

 On January 11, 2008, he signed with the Oakland Athletics.
 On March 26, 2008, Brown hit a 3-run homer in the A's victory over the Red Sox in the second game of the Opening Series at the Tokyo Dome in Tokyo, Japan.
+He appeared in 117 games, hitting .244 with 13 home runs and 59 RBI.
+Defensively, Brown tied his career high in outfield assists by throwing out 10 baserunners.

+New York Mets and Later Career (2009-2011)

 On February 16, 2009, Brown signed a minor league deal with the San Diego Padres and was invited to spring training.
 On May 28, 2009, Brown was acquired by the New York Mets and assigned to the Buffalo Bisons.
-Brown was called up in early June, only to be designated for assignment on June 6 to make room for Ryan Church on the Mets' roster.
+Brown was called up in early June and played in three games, only to be designated for assignment on June 6 to make room for Ryan Church on the Mets' roster.
 After being sent outright to Buffalo, he was released on July 22, 2009.

+He played in the Mexican Winter League in the 2010–2011 season.